-TROUBLESHOOTING VII
+VII TROUBLESHOOTING

-Note: The PT-70a and PT-24-40 chargers incorporate self-contained a.c. to d.c. conversion modules which utilize numerous automatic protection circuits.
-The a.c. input and d.c. output fuses which protect internal wiring are housed inside the charger with these modules.
+Note: The PT 80, PT-24-45U, and PT-=24-95U chargers incorporate a self-contained A.C. to D.C. conversion module which utilizes numerous automatic protection circuits.
+The A.C. input and D.C. output fuses which protect internal wiring are housed inside the charger module.
 Under most circumstances these fuses will fail only if the charger has an internal fault.
 Hence, they are not intended to be user-replaceable and any condition which has caused a blown fuse will likely require repair of other internal circuitry by a qualified technician.
 If an apparent charger fault cannot be corrected using any of the recommendations in this section, the charger should be returned to the factory or place of purchase for inspection and repair or replacement.